Congressional charter: Background

 American University, Gallaudet University, Georgetown University, George Washington University, Howard University, and the Institute of American Indian Arts (IAIA) are the only congressionally chartered universities in the United States.
+Gonzaga College, now Gonzaga College High School, was Congressionally chartered in 1858.

 More common is a charter that recognizes a group already incorporated at the state level.
 These mostly honorific charters tend "to provide an 'official' imprimatur to their activities, and to that extent it may provide them prestige and indirect financial benefit".
 Groups that fall into this group are usually veterans’ groups, fraternal groups, youth groups or patriotic groups like the USO.
 Congress has chartered about 100 fraternal or patriotic groups.

 Process

 Eligibility for a charter is based on a group’s activities, whether they are unique, and whether or not they are in the public interest.
 If this is the case, a bill to grant a charter is introduced in Congress and must be voted into law.

-Discontinuation

-There had been questions regarding the federal government's power to manage corporations which have received charters.
-Amid dissatisfaction with the system, the subcommittee of the House Judiciary Committee decided not to consider applications for further charters in 1992, though several were still granted thereafter.
-The granting of a charter does not include congressional oversight.